-For the three months ended March 31, 2021, the provision for income tax was \$69 million.
+For the three months ended March 31, 2021, the provision for income tax was \$83 million.
 The difference between the U.S. statutory tax rate of 21% and the current effective tax rate is primarily related to losses with no tax benefit due to valuation allowances.
+We are a partnership for U.S. federal tax purposes, therefore, any tax effects associated with the U.S. are recognized by our members and not reflected in our tax expense.

-For the three months ended March 31, 2020, the provision for income tax was \$5 million.
+For the three months ended March 31, 2020, the provision for income tax was \$8 million.
 The difference between the U.S. statutory tax rate of 21% and the current effective tax rate is primarily related to non-deductible goodwill impairment and losses with no tax benefit due to valuation allowances.